BIM October 09, 2025

 7. Choose the stamp, type, priority, deadline, assignee, watchers, and tags.

-8. After clicking “done,” you are redirected to this menu, where you can edit the clash/issue view settings.
+8. After clicking “done,” you are redirected to this menu, where you are able to change the clash/issue view settings.

 9. Select the view settings.